 - 2 tablespoons cilantro, chopped

-- When rice is cooked and tender, add hominy, butter, salt and pepper.
+- Stir in hominy, butter, salt, and pepper.
 Add cilantro just before serving.